Polynucleotides are the newest regenerative treatment for improving skin condition.

 How do Polynucleotides work?

-Polynucleotides are long chains of nucleotides, which are the building blocks of DNA.
 They help with cellular repair and regeneration, moisturisation, and protection against harmful external agents such as UV rays.

-The polynucleotide chains attract and bind water molecules, allowing them to provide a strong moisturising effect, which can contribute to improved tissue elasticity.
+The polynucleotide chains attract and bind water molecules, allowing them to provide a strong moisturising effect, which contribute to improved tissue elasticity.

 Polynucleotides have a remarkable anti-free radical action.
 They counteract the skin damage which can accumulate due to various stressors, including cellular damage, stress, and exposure to UV rays, giving them a protective and cell damage reduction role.